Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Methods

-\xhdr{Covariate balance} We used randomization inference to test whether the imbalance in the background characteristics of the participants assigned to treatment vs. control in each of the two experiments was larger than we would expect from chance.
+\xhdr{Covariate balance} We used randomization inference to test whether the imbalance in the background characteristics of the participants assigned to treatment vs. control in each of the two experiments was larger than we would expect from chance~\cite{lin2016standard}.
 We regressed the treatment indicator on all background characteristics and computed a heteroskedasticity-robust Wald statistic for the hypothesis that all the coefficients are equal to zero.
-Then, we sampled 10,000 assignments using the same randomization procedure, performed the same regression, and compared the Wald statistics to the observed~\cite{lin2016standard}.
+Then, we sampled 10,000 assignments using the same randomization procedure, performed the same regression, and compared the Wald statistics to the observed.

-We considered all questions in the pre-survey as covariates, including demographics, political polarization, anti-democratic attitudes, support for undemocratic candidates, support for partisan violence, biased evaluation of politicized facts, support for bipartisanship, social distance, social trust, and emotions.
+We considered all questions in the pre-experiment survey as covariates, including demographics (gender, race/ethnicity, age, education, SES ladder, and income), party affiliation (party ID, party ID strength, party importance), affective polarization (in- and out-party feeling thermometer), antidemocratic attitudes (support for undemocratic practices, support for undemocratic candidates, support for partisan violence, biased evaluation of politicized facts, social distance, social distrust, opposition to bipartisan cooperation), emotions (enthusiastic, happy, still, lonely, sad, nervous, satisfied, calm, relaxed, tired, fearful, aroused, excited, bored, and angry), and recruitment platform.
 We coarsened the education, income, and SES ladder covariates to avoid small categories.
 For the sample of participants that completed enough of the in-feed surveys, we also included their average answer to the affective polarization in-feed questions during the three-day baseline period.

 We did not find evidence of covariate imbalance in the Reduced Exposure ($p=0.59$) or the Increased Exposure experiment ($p = 0.18$).
-The distributions of the demographic covariates can be found in Tables \ref{table:covariate-balance-reduce} and \ref{table:covariate-balance-increase}.
+For reference, the distributions of the demographic covariates and univariate comparisons can be found in Tables \ref{table:covariate-balance-reduce} and \ref{table:covariate-balance-increase}.

-\xhdr{Attrition} We also used randomization inference to test for asymmetric attrition rates and asymmetric attrition patterns.
+\xhdr{Attrition} We also used randomization inference to test for differential attrition rates and differential attrition patterns.

+In the Reduced Exposure experiment, the attrition rate was 36.1\% in the treatment group and 38.9\% in the control group.
+In the Increased Exposure experiment, the attrition rate was 30.0\% in the treatment group and 29.7\% in the control group.